 Strawberry Cheesecake BitesBarbara Hall

-- 3 tablespoon Freeze dried strawberry crushed into dust
+- 3 Tablespoon (3 Tablespoon) Freeze dried strawberry

 - Optional small drop of Pink Coloring gel

 - I take the whole box of graham crackers and pulse them in a food processor to get them very crumbly.
 Then, I add the blanched almonds and turn the pulse on for about a minute to ensure they are tiny pieces.

 - Add this to a bowl and sprinkle the sugar on top, then add the melted butter and mix until the graham cracker mix is moist.
 Next, line an 8 x 8 baking dish with tin foil.
 I do one piece of tin foil and mold it up all four sides with two opposite sides hanging out over the edge of the baking dish.
 These will be used as handles to lift the cheesecake out of the pan.
 Now add the crust mixture and press the crust evenly around the whole bottom.

 - In a food processor, add the freeze-dried strawberries and pulse them until they are powder.
 Then, I run the powder through a strainer to get any big pieces that remain.